yuusoft-org/yahtml/README.md

 **3. Poor Structure Visibility**
 In complex HTML documents, it's difficult to see the hierarchical structure at a glance.
 Indentation helps but isn't enforced, and closing tags add noise.

-### The YHTML Solution
+### The YAHTML Solution

-YHTML leverages YAML's natural strengths to create a more elegant markup language:
+YAHTML leverages YAML's natural strengths to create a more elegant markup language:

 **1. Structure Through Indentation**
 The hierarchy is immediately visible through enforced indentation.